 - engaged in military operations involving conflict with an opposing foreign force; or

 - serving with friendly foreign forces engaged in an armed conflict against an opposing armed force in which the United States is not a belligerent party.

 Fewer than 3,600 Medals of Honor have ever been awarded.

 The Medal of Honor was first authorized by Congress in 1861 as the Navy’s highest personal decoration, with the Army Medal of Honor authorized in 1862 and the Air Force Medal of Honor in 1956.
 The medals are presented by the President in the name of Congress.

-As authorized, the United States Mint shall produce $5 gold and $1 silver coins in both proof and uncirculated qualities.
-The designs are emblematic of the traditions, legacy and heritage of the Medal of Honor and the distinguished service of its recipients.
+As authorized, the Mint produced $5 gold and $1 silver coins in both proof and uncirculated qualities.
+The designs are emblematic of the traditions, legacy, and heritage of the Medal of Honor and the distinguished service of its recipients.